Caitlyn Jenner Reportedly Thrilled To Have Khloe Kardashian Back In Her Life

 “Caitlyn and Khloe had a huge breakthrough a few months ago.
 They had a long heart to heart that changed it all.
 They talked about everything and Caitlyn apologized for hurting Khloe and Khloe was finally able to accept that apology,” the source added.

-The insider also went on to reveal that it has been a very emotional time for both Khloe Kardashian and Caitlyn Jenner, and that the pair still have a long way to go when it comes to their relationship.
+The insider also went on to reveal that it has been a very emotional time for both Khloe Kardashian and Caitlyn Jenner and that the pair still have a long way to go when it comes to their relationship.

 Caitlyn Jenner is thrilled that former stepdaughter Khloe Kardashian seems to be ending their feud. https://t.co/FSKIJoWsYw